On Springfield Mountain: Variants and adaptations

 The events related in the lyrics have been adapted outside of song, including stage performances and other ballads that include embellished details of the event.
 Alternative titles include "Ballad of Springfield Mountain", "The Springfield Ballad", "On Springfield Mountains", "The Pizing Sarpent", "The Pesky Sarpent", "Stuttering Song", "The Story of Timothy Mirick", and "Elegy on a/the Young Man Bitten by a Rattlesnake".
 In variations which feature the character Timothy Mettick, his name is occasionally spelled "Mirick" or "Myrick".

 One "entirely serious" version was recorded by George Brown from Mr. Josiah S. Kennison of Townshend, Vermont, and published in Vermont Folk-Songs & Ballads in 1931.

 Lyrical variations

-Stebbins version

-This variant was reported by Rufus Stebbins' Historical Address during the Wilbraham Centennial Celebration of 1863, p.
-206. Stebbins, whose family later owned the farm land where the incident is believed to have occurred, asserts that this version is likely the true original exactly as penned by "probable author" Nathan Torrey, but that the lyrics had since been "tampered with" by other authors.